vovacodes/react-sunbeam/packages/react-sunbeam/README.md

 ### `<Root>`

 `Root` is the root focusable component.
-It instantiates the focusable tree and holds its root node, as well as passing some utilities through the React context to other focusable components in the tree.
+It instantiates the focusable tree and holds its root node, as well as passing some utilities through React context to other focusable components in the tree.

 ```ts
 function Root(props: {